The Underlying Cause of Most Illness and Disease

 The goal is to have as few as possible.

-- I consume grain products (even whole-grain) breads, pastas, cereal, tortillas, crackers, chips, etc.
+- I consume grain products (even whole-grain) breads, pastas, cereal, tortillas, crackers, chips, rice, etc

-- I drink juice, soda, diet soda, sports drinks, sweet tea, blended coffee drinks, etc.
+- I drink sweetened beverages such as juice, soda, diet soda, sports drinks, sweet tea, blended coffee drinks, hot chocolate, protein shakes, sweetened coffee creamers, sweetened water beverages, etc

-- I eat convenience foods such as fast food, frozen dinners, or pre-packaged items
+- I rely on convenience foods such as fast food, frozen dinners or pre-packaged items

-- I consume gluten-free products such as pasta, breads, cookies, crackers, chips, rice, etc.
+- I consume processed gluten-free products such as gluten-free pasta, breads, cookies, crackers, chips, etc

 - Agave nectar is my sweetener of choice